julien-nc/integration_ovh/README.md

 ### Admin settings

-There is a "Connected accounts" **admin** settings section to set your OVH AI API key.
+There is a "Artificial intelligence" **admin** settings section to set your OVH AI API key.